 Below is a screenshot of an example call flow found using the Call Flow Tool.

-The Call Control Flow Tool is a much simpler tool, and can be used to view Call Control call flows provided you can supply the Call Leg ID or the Call Session ID of the Call Control call in question.
+The Programmatic Voice Call Flow Tool is much simpler, and can be used to view Call Control, TeXML or Fax API flows provided you can supply the Call Session ID of the call in question.

 The Web Dialer is a powerful debugging tool that will allow you to make test calls without needing to setup a softphone or PBX system.
 This is useful if you are having issues with calls and want to eliminate your PBX or softphone client as a potential source of the issue.
 In order to use the web dialer, you simply need a Credentials Connection, a DID number assigned to that connection and then you can assign a Caller ID name value if you wish to test that also.
 Once these pre-requisites are met you can make test calls straight from the web interface.